Florin-L/tictactoe/README.md

 - the AI player runs in a separate process which is created by invoking the function reactor.spawnProcess;
 - the AI player process communicates with the game server process through stdin and stdout (StandardIO);
 - the AI player implements a very basic strategy (a.k.a. 'randomly choosing the next move');
-- the client is a simple console application.
+- the client is a simple console application;

-Future plans:
+- the clients and the game server are supposed to run on the localhost.

+Future plans (listed in a random order):

-- improve the AI player strategy using the MinMax algorithm;
+- improve the AI player's strategy using the MinMax algorithm;
-- implement a basic GUI client;
+- implement a (rather basic) GUI client;
-- implement the cancelling of a runing game.
+- implement the cancelling of a running game;
+- unit tests ...;
+- implement the game server as a REST API service;
+- configure the client to connect to a game server running on a remote machine;
+- implement a GOMOKU (five in a row) AI player.